Turn a blind eye

 What's the origin of the phrase 'Turn a blind eye'?

 Admiral Horatio Nelson is supposed to have said this when wilfully disobeying a signal to withdraw during a naval engagement.
 Tales of that sort, especially when they are about national heroes like Nelson, tend to be exaggerated or entirely fictitious.
-That doesn't appear to be the case here though and there's very good evidence to show that Nelson was indeed the source of this phrase.
+That doesn't appear to be the case here but there's evidence to show that Nelson wasn't the first to use this phrase.

 In the naval battle of Copenhagen in 1801 Nelson lead the attack of the British fleet against a joint Danish/Norwegian enemy.
 The British fleet of the day was commanded by Admiral Sir Hyde Parker.
 The two men disagreed over tactics and at one point Hyde Parker sent a signal (by the use of flags) for Nelson to disengage.
 Nelson was convinced he could win if he persisted and that's when he 'turned a blind eye'.